fbpx

 On the peak of Kilimanjaro: just one of the many adventures you can have if you drive across Africa

-The Africa Rally is a rather unconventional way to see Africa, and it may not be for everyone.
+Driving across Africa is quite an undertaking and it may not be for everyone.

 If you love travelling in comfort, then it would be easier to book a tour.
-But if you are ready to trade ease for a more authentic experience, then the rally is for you.
+But if you are ready to trade ease for a more authentic experience, then a massive African road trip is for you.

 To Create Memories that will Last a Lifetime

-With the Africa Rally, you are taking the rough road – there’s no doubt about it.
+Driving across Africa is not an easy gig.
 You will be looking for petrol stations, shops, or a place to eat.
 Your car may breakdown, and you may need to come up with ingenious ways to get it working again.
 Plus, some places to stay may not be what you expected.

 Imagine how many stories you’ll have to tell your friends when you get home.
 This is something you simply cannot experience if you take the easy path.